 Click Here, to view Map of the Languedoc-Roussillon wine region of France.

 Appellations are wine producing regions given special status by the French government.
-Winemakers can claim this special status provided they follow certain rules.
-The rules generally concern what grape varieties can be used to make the wine, a lower yield of grapes per hectare (hectoliters per hectare), the requirement that wines be blended and features of the vinification (winemaking) process.
+Winemakers can claim this special status provided they follow certain rules, including the geographical boundaries of the appellation where the grapes must be grown.
+Other rules cover what grape varieties can be used to make the wine, a lower yield of grapes per hectare (hectolitres per hectare), the requirement that wines be blended and features of the vinification (winemaking) process.
 The special status is named Appellation d’Origine Contrôlée, AOC for short.
 This is also now referred to in accordance with European Union rules Appellation d’Origine Protégée, AOP for short.
 Both of these symbols on a French bottle of wine, AOC and/or AOP, mean the winemaker has complied with strict regulations in producing his or her wine.

 Some of the most renegade and independent of winemakers label their wines simply Vin de France.